How is China reacting to the Russia-Ukraine crisis? | DW | 23.02.2022

 In a joint statement, Russia and China called on NATO to "ideologized approaches of the Cold War" and "respect the diversity of civilizational and cultural-historical patterns" in other countries.

-Although China will likely work with Russia to push forward a shared narrative that undermines a global model of Western democracy, Moscow's latest steps towards conflict in Ukraine may be too far for Beijing's preference for stability.
+Although China will likely work with Russia to push forward a shared narrative that undermines a global model of Western democracy, Moscow's latest steps towards conflict in Ukraine could go too far for Beijing's preference for stability.

+And as China more and more becomes Russia's top geopolitical ally, Beijing's response to Moscow's further incursions into Ukraine will carry more weight.

 "Russia's decision [to recognize the independence of Ukraine separatist regions] should have come as a surprise to China since Beijing just several days ago advocated for the resolution of the crisis via the Minsk process, which was effectively derailed yesterday," Danil Bochkov, an expert at the Russian International Affairs Council in Moscow, told DW.